enkidevs/curriculum/javascript/core/arrays/arrays-can-be-used-as-stack.md

 ---

-# Arrays can be used as stack
+# Arrays Can Be Used as Stack

 ---
 ## Content